madelcw/madelcw/README.md

 Hi, My name is Albert.
 I am a software developer fom China, and an Java software engineer since 2019.
 You can read more about me in my [blog](http://www.ikunhub.top/).

-- 🔭 I’m currently working in Wuhan of China
+- 🔭 I’m currently working in Xiamen of China
 - 🌱 I’m currently learning Solidity, Docker & JavaScript
 - 💬 Ask me about linux commands
 - 📫 How to contact me: echo "bGluY2hlbmd3ZWlrdUBvdXRsb29rLmNvbQ==" | base64 -d